mauro-nievoff/MultiCaRe_Dataset/README.md

-# 🏥 MultiCaRe Dataset Notebooks
+# 🏥 MultiCaRe - Customized Medical Dataset Creation

 This repository contains sample notebooks to show how the [MultiCaRe Dataset](https://zenodo.org/records/10079370) was created.
-The code included in them is a simplified version of the actual code used.

 Dataset creation consisted in the following steps:
 1. [Querying case reports from PubMed](https://github.com/mauro-nievoff/MultiCaRe_Dataset/blob/main/1.%20How%20to%20Query%20Case%20Reports%20from%20PubMed%20using%20BioPython.ipynb)